MarioMottl/SimpleChatProgramm/README.md

 ***A simple chat programm written by Clemens Pruggmayer, Mottl Mario for our programming class project.
 The code might not be up to the upmost programming standards.***
+Documentation for this project will be uploaded.
+Documentation will only be avaiable in german.

 ## Basic usage:
 ```